Table of Contents

-The first order of business was to give my “orbital glyph” algorithm some much needed love.
-The original algorithm was quite spartan, and while I was proud of it for the technical acheivement, the visuals didn’t really WOW.
-I upped the ante by throwing some more orbits into the mix.
+Our first order of business was to give my “orbital glyph” algorithm some much needed love.
+The original algorithm was quite spartan, and while I was proud of it for the technical achievement, the visuals didn’t really wow.
+For the refresh, I upped the ante by throwing some more orbits into the mix.
 I chose a pareto distribution to sample a set of radii that would produce the new orbits.
 The pareto distribution is quite tunable using the shape parameter, and it can produce a nice distribution with many small values and few large to medium values, which works well for filling out the orbits in our glyph.

 orbit_glitched().
 And as an extra-special bonus, I built an Rstudio addin that will launch a Shiny app that serves as a graphical user interface for the package.
 You can launch the addin and use it to tweak all the parameters, generate glyph after random glyph, and when you find one you like, download it as an image.